Performance Breakdown

 The increased brightness improves visibility by revealing more dust and particles on hard floors.

-One change Dyson made in this new nozzle is it does away with the switch, so it stays on.
+One change Dyson made in this new nozzle is that it does away with the switch, so it stays on.

 4. Digital Motorbar Nozzle